dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 [^precision-requires-clause]: Dafny actually breaks things down further.
 For example, a precondition `requires A && B` or an assert statement `assert A && B;` turns into two assertions, more or less like `requires A requires B` and `assert A; assert B;`.

-It is useful to mentally visualize all these assertions as a list (an _assertion batch_) that roughly follows the order in the code[^complexity-path-encoding], except for `ensures` assertions that appear before in the code but, for verification purposes, would appear at the end.
+It is useful to mentally visualize all these assertions as a list (an _assertion batch_) that roughly follows the order in the code[^complexity-path-encoding], except for `ensures` assertions that appear earlier in the code but, for verification purposes, would appear at the end.
-Thus, to prove or disprove a single assertion within this list, all the assumptions Dafny needs are 1) the global context, and 2) every preceding assumptions (and previous assertions transformed in assumptions).
+Thus, to prove or disprove a single assertion within this list, all the assumptions Dafny needs are 1) the global context, and 2) every preceding assumption (and previous assertions transformed in assumptions).

 [^complexity-path-encoding]: All the complexities of the execution paths (if-then-else, loops, goto, break....) are, down the road and for verification purposes, cleverly encoded with variables recording the paths and guarding assumptions made on each path.
 In practice, a second clever encoding of variables enables grouping many assertions together, and recovers which assertion is failing based on the value of variables that the SMT solver returns.